codesandbox/docs/packages/projects-docs/pages/learn/repositories/overview.md

 If you are looking at someone’s PR and want to quickly test a suggestion, simply click `Branch`, write the code and share a link to your changes.
 If you’re happy with the changes, merge that into the existing PR.
 All of this in under a minute.

-## Works with VSCode
+## Works with VS Code

-Open any branch directly in your local VSCode and use all the extensions and keybindings that you’ve already configured.
-On top of this, all editors can collaborate seamlessly, so your team members can follow your steps on VSCode without leaving the Web Editor.
+Open any branch directly in your local VS Code and use all the extensions and keybindings that you’ve already configured.
+On top of this, all editors can collaborate seamlessly, so your team members can follow your steps on VS Code without leaving the Web Editor.

 <Video src="../../introduction-vscode.mp4" />